 Pearly Kings and Queens are an iconic part of London culture, who aren’t seen around the capital as much as they used to.
 Unsurprisingly, they are likely to be the main attraction at the festival at Guildhall, which also includes traditional entertainment, a parade and a Harvest Festival service.
 Starts at Guildhall Yard at 1pm, before the service at St-Mary-Le-Bow Church at 3pm.
 Nearest tube to Guildhall: St Paul’s or Bank.
 Find out more information on the Pearly Society website.

-Posted on 25 August 2012, in Festivals, London, Tourist Attractions and tagged BT London Live, Harvest Festival, London Bridge, mandeville, Marathon, olympic mascots, Open House London, Paralympics, Priceless Wonderground, Thames Festival, Tower Bridge, Wenlock, What's On Guide.
+Posted on 25 Aug 2012, in Festivals, London, Sport, Tourist Attractions and tagged Paralympics, Things to do in London, What's On Guide.
 Bookmark the permalink.
 1 Comment.